 - 8.14.
-Any appeal following the formal conclusion of the Academic Offences Appeal Committee may be made on the grounds of procedural irregularity only, specifically that the Committee departed from the prescribed procedures.
-If the student wishes to appeal against the outcome on the grounds of procedural irregularity, they should write to the Student Progress Team within 10 working days of the date of the Academic Offences Appeal Committee meeting.
-The student must set out in detail the evidence to support their claim that there were procedural irregularities in the process. - 8.15.
-Should the Pro-Vice-Chancellor (Education) (or nominee), decide that the student does not have valid grounds for appeal, the appeal will be dismissed and the student will be sent a Completion of Procedures letter. - 8.16.
-If there is evidence to support your appeal then the case will be reviewed by the Pro-Vice-Chancellor (Education) (or nominee).
+Any request for internal following the formal conclusion of the Academic Offences Appeal Committee may be made on the grounds of procedural irregularity only, specifically that the Committee departed from the prescribed procedures.
+If the student wishes to request an internal review against the outcome on the grounds of procedural irregularity, they should write to the Student Progress Team within 10 working days of the date of the Academic Offences Appeal Committee meeting.
+The request must set out in detail the evidence to support their claim that there were procedural irregularities in the process. - 8.15.
+Should the Pro-Vice-Chancellor (Education) (or nominee), decide that the request does not have valid grounds it will be dismissed and the student will be sent a Completion of Procedures letter. - 8.16.
+If there is evidence to support the request then the case will be reviewed by the Pro-Vice-Chancellor (Education) (or nominee).
 If the Pro-Vice-Chancellor (Education) (or nominee), decides that there were procedural irregularities in the process then the case will be referred to a new Academic Offences Appeal Committee.